Infosys and Harness Announce Strategic Collaboration to Unlock AI Value for Enterprise Transformation and Modernization Programs

 Combined capabilities of Infosys Topaz, Infosys Cobalt, and Harness AI to help accelerate productivity, improve reliability, and scale AI adoption

-BENGALURU, India, April 7, 2026 /PRNewswire/ -- Infosys (NSE: INFY) (BSE: INFY) (NYSE: INFY), a global leader in AI-first business consulting and technology services, and Harness, the AI Software Delivery Platform™ company, today announced a strategic collaboration to accelerate agentic AI-led software delivery transformation for enterprises globally.
+BENGALURU, India, April 7, 2026 /PRNewswire/ -- Infosys (NSE, BSE, NYSE: INFY), a global leader in AI-first business consulting and technology services, and Harness, the AI Software Delivery Platform™ company, today announced a strategic collaboration to accelerate agentic AI-led software delivery transformation for enterprises globally.

 This collaboration aligns the combined capabilities of Infosys Topaz Fabric and Infosys Cobalt, with the Harness Software Delivery Platform to drive improvements in productivity, software engineering, AI governance, and time-to-market at scale.
 Infosys Topaz Fabric is a purpose-built agentic services suite – a multi-layer AI fabric that unifies infrastructure, models, data, applications, and workflows into a composable, agent-ready ecosystem.